Lorraine Hartin-Gelardi |

 Storyteller Lorraine Hartin-Gelardi grew up in northern New York State 20 miles from the Canadian border.
 When she was in fifth grade, snow covered one side of the school building making outdoor recess impossible.
 For an entire month her teacher read aloud every afternoon from The Adventures of Tom Sawyer and Huckleberry Finn.
 “That was when I learned the power of the spoken word,” says Lorraine.
 “Our teacher became the characters in those novels.
 All of us in that classroom were bound together in the common experience of the story.
 Bits and pieces of ourselves were reflected back to us in Tom and Becky and Huck.”

 “It is in the process of sharing stories that you become a storyteller,” explains Lorraine.
-“Each tale is an adventure of research, reading, imagining and sharing.
+“Each tale is an adventure into the imagination and comes alive when spoken aloud.
 Hearing the words and feeling the response of the listeners allows you to shape the story and develop as an artist.”

-Lorraine’s work with visual artist Johanne Renbeck revitalized her interest in the visual arts and she began offering story and art workshops for children and adults.
+In 2003, Lorraine collaborated with artist Johanne Renbeck to present Visual Narratives: The Artists' Workshop, a story and art workshop that allowed elementary school students to tell stories using murals they created after listening to an excerpt from the Ramayana.
+Lorraine regularly combines art and story in her work with children and adults.
+She believes that “Creating a piece of art from images in a story sets the stage for the word to enter, stimulates the imagination and improves access to personal creativity,” explains Lorraine.
 In January 2011, she received an Expressive Arts Certificate for completing 120 hours of training at New York Expressive Arts in Albany.
 “My work at NYEA has deepened my awareness of my own creative spirit and allowed me to find new ways to express myself authentically,” says Lorraine.
 “We all have a great deal of inner wisdom and the expressive arts provide an opportunity to explore that part of ourselves.”